synetechsro/demo-app/README.md

 1. Design the first screen according to the *Android_list.png* or *iOS_list.png* image (according to selected platform).
 	- layout screen according to the image
 	- design custom TableViewCell/ListItem that will contain transaction image, description, type, amount and arrow
-	- "download" data for the SYNETECH s.r.o. from REST API -> [https://stub.bbeight.synetech.cz/v1/customers](https://stub.bbeight.synetech.cz/v1/customers)
+	- download data for the SYNETECH s.r.o. from REST API -> [https://stub.bbeight.synetech.cz/v1/customers](https://stub.bbeight.synetech.cz/v1/customers)
 	- convert transactions to some more useful custom model that you can use to fill in custom items in list
 	- (iOS only) add custom table view cells to the table view
     - (Android only) add custom list items to the recycler view

 2. Design the transaction detail screen according to the other image.
 	- layout screen according to the image